hautonjt/hautonjt.github.io/pipeline.md

 ### Min in-sync replicas
 Each event must be present in at least *min in-sync replicas* before being successfully written.
-This minimizes the probability of data loss, but also means that if there are fewer than that many replicas of a partition are present, a partition could no longer be written to.
+This minimizes the probability of data loss, but also means that if fewer than that many replicas of a partition are present, a partition could no longer be written to.

 ### Data persistence

-Unlike message queues like RabbitMQ, data stored in Kafka topics not deleted when events are processed.
+Unlike message queues like RabbitMQ, data stored in Kafka topics are not deleted when events are processed.
 Deletion is instead controlled by a data retention setting.
 This means that if an issue occurs in the transformer causing events to be corrupted, events can be re-ingested from the same Kafka topic before retention expires.
 Kafka consumers need to keep track of what events it has read from a topic.

 ---